Apple's book, film services go dark in China

-BEIJING (Reuters) - Apple Inc’s (AAPL.O) online book and film services have gone dark in China, after Beijing introduced regulations in March imposing strict curbs on online publishing, particularly for foreign firms.
+BEIJING, April 22 (Reuters) - Apple Inc’s online book and film services have gone dark in China, after Beijing introduced regulations in March imposing strict curbs on online publishing, particularly for foreign firms.

-Attempts by Reuters on Friday to access Apple’s iBooks Store and iTunes Movies services were met with a message in Chinese saying they were “unusable”.
+Attempts by Reuters to access Apple’s iBooks Store and iTunes Movies services were met with a message in Chinese saying they were “unusable”.

-China’s media regulator, the State Administration of Press, Publication, Radio, Film and Television, demanded Apple halt the service, the New York Times reported, citing two unnamed people.
-The regulator did not respond to a faxed request from Reuters for comment.
+The services were closed by Apple at the demand of China’s media regulator, the State Administration of Press, Publication, Radio, Film and Television, the New York Times reported, citing two unnamed people.

-“We hope to make books and movies available again to our customers in China as soon as possible,” said a Beijing-based Apple spokeswoman, who declined to provide further comment.
+“We hope to make books and movies available again to our customers in China as soon as possible,” said an Apple spokeswoman, who declined to provide further comment.

-This is not the first time an Apple service has been made unavailable in China.

-The company’s News app, launched last year, can be used in many countries by people who downloaded the app from the U.S., United Kingdom or Australia App Stores.
-But those people trying to access the service on the mainland are shown the message “News isn’t supported in your current region”.

 Apple’s second-largest market by revenue is Greater China, which includes Taiwan and Hong Kong, driven by the iPhone’s popularity in the world’s biggest smartphone market.